adr1enbe4udou1n/blog/content/posts/16-a-beautiful-gitops-day-6/index.md

 ### Push a basic Web API project

 Let's generate a basic .NET Web API project.
-Create a new dotnet project like following (you may install [last .NET SDK](https://dotnet.microsoft.com/en-us/download)):
+Create a new dotnet 8 project like following (you may install [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download)):

 ```sh
 mkdir kuberocks-demo